Harlow: The New Town

+The site for the new town centre was closer to the small Burnt Mill station than Harlow station.
+Burnt Mill station was rebuilt at a much larger scale, and was renamed Harlow Town on completion of the new station in 1960.
+The old Harlow station was renamed Harlow Mill at the same time.

 Harlow has one of the most extensive cycle track networks in the country, connecting all areas of the town to the town centre and industrial areas.
 The cycle network is composed mostly of the original old town roads.
 The town's authorities built Britain's first pedestrian precinct, and first modern-style residential tower block, The Lawn, constructed in 1951; it is now a Grade II listed building.
 Gibberd's tromp-l'oeil terrace in Orchard Croft and Dawbarn's maisonette blocks at Pennymead are also notable, as is Michael Neylan's pioneering development at Bishopsfield.
 The first neighbourhood, Mark Hall, is a conservation area.
-From 1894 to 1955 the Harlow parish formed part of the Epping Rural District of Essex.
-From 1955 to 1974, Harlow was an urban district.
-On 1 April 1974 the parish and urban district was abolished and it became an unparished area.